gorkemozkan/qr-cafe/docs/environment-variables.md

 # Environment Variables Documentation

-This document provides comprehensive information about environment variables used in the QR Cafe application.
+This document provides comprehensive information about environment variables used in the Only Menu application.

 ## Overview